sdwagner/re-labelsmoothing/README.md

 This repository contains the code and report for a replication of the paper

 ```
-Müller, Rafael, Simon Kornblith, and Geoffrey E. Hinton.
+Rafael Müller, Simon Kornblith, and Geoffrey E. Hinton.
 "When does label smoothing
 help?."
 Advances in neural information processing systems 32 (2019).
 ```